Skip to main content

 • Strengthened firearms safety by investing $161.3 million to develop and implement a National Firearms Register to keep the community and frontline police officers safe.

-• Expand Perpetrator Research and Evidence Base with a $4.3 million investment to commission Australia’s National Research Organisation (ANROWS) for Women’s Safety to further build the evidence base on pathways into and out of perpetration of family, domestic and sexual violence.
+• Expanded the Perpetrator Research and Evidence Base with a $4.3 million investment to commission Australia’s National Research Organisation (ANROWS) for Women’s Safety to further build the evidence base on pathways into and out of perpetration of family, domestic and sexual violence.

-• Provided funding to establish national standards for men’s behaviour change.
+• Provided funding to establish national standards for men’s behaviour change interventions.

 • Commenced an audit of key Commonwealth government systems to identify areas where they are being weaponised by perpetrators of family and domestic violence.